 Ellen Macchiavello, Associate, has primary responsibility for maintaining the general ledger, preparing monthly invoices, preparing project tracking spreadsheets, calculating monthly cost projections, and preparing the incurred cost report.
 Her previous responsibilities included working as part of a team that maintained a desktop spreadsheet model for use by financial managers to forecast and analyze local costs for regional managed care support contracts and calculating bid price adjustments.
 She holds a B.S. in Business Administration from George Mason University.

 Veronika Pav, Senior Analyst, specializes in designing and building analytical datasets from electronic health records, claims, clinical results, and other healthcare data available on the MHS Data Repository (MDR) or in VA’s VINCI platform.
 She performs regression and survivability analyses as well as forecasting using SAS (Base/Stat/ETS).
 She has extensive experience in building cohort files, using clinical data, and calculating workload and costs.
-She leads a number of projects including building a centralized occupation health registry for one of the largest military hospitals tracking flu and other medical programs.
-She assists in regression, trend analysis, and forecasting.
-In collaboration with clinicians, she develops Bayesian models to predict outcomes of various diseases.
-She also works with data sources outside the Military Health System, particularly AHRQ’s Medical Expenditure Panel Survey and HCUP datasets.
-She develops and presents instructional materials for ad-hoc on-site training sessions at numerous Military Treatment Facilities and for web-based trainings.
-She is a WISDOM Business Objects Instructor and provides consultation to M2 users on MHS data sources and Business Objects functionality.
+She leads a number of projects in collaboration with researchers, clinicians, and medical professionals that examine outcomes of musculoskeletal injuries and their impact on active duty retention.
+In collaboration with clinicians, she has developed Bayesian models to predict outcomes of various diseases.
+She routinely develops and presents instructional materials for ad-hoc on-site training sessions at numerous Military Treatment Facilities and for web-based trainings.
+She is a WISDOM Instructor and SAP Business Objects expert and provides consultation to MHS Mart (M2) users on MHS data sources and Business Objects functionality.
 She co-designed and teaches the M2 Data Analytics course as well as the MDR (SAS/UNIX) programming course.
 She is also a contributing writer of the Healthcare Analytics in Navy Medicine publication and produces the Analytics on Deck podcast for Navy Medicine.
-Veronika holds a Certificate in Forecasting Practice from the International Institute of Forecasters, a B.A. in Economics and French from Davidson College and an M.S. in Applied Economics from Johns Hopkins University, and is currently pursuing a DrPH from Johns Hopkins University, Bloomberg School of Public Health in Health Policy and Management, Leadership and Management.
+Veronika holds a Certificate in Forecasting Practice from the International Institute of Forecasters, a B.A. in Economics and French from Davidson College, an M.S. in Applied Economics from Johns Hopkins University, and is currently pursuing a DrPH from Johns Hopkins University, Bloomberg School of Public Health in Health Policy and Management, Leadership and Management.

 Christina D. Superina, Senior Associate, has over 10 years of consulting experience, mostly focusing on health reimbursement policy and analysis at Kennell.
 For the Defense Health Agency (DHA), she conducts claims data analyses to determine the policy and budgetary impacts of TRICARE benefit changes.
 She also works on several ongoing projects for DHA including one on mental health cost and utilization trends and one on Medicaid maternity and delivery reimbursement.
 She also has extensive experience focusing on post-acute care reimbursement for both DHA and CMS.
 For DHA, she analyzed long-term care hospital (LTCH) and inpatient rehabilitation hospital claims data to estimate the budgetary impacts of potential reimbursement changes.
 For CMS, she worked for five years on the Chronically Critically Ill (CCI) Population Payment Recommendation Project, where she analyzed LTCH and acute MedPAR claims data to identify the characteristics and costs of a critically ill population.
 She also contributed to the interim and final reports.
 Prior to joining Kennell, she was a Senior Consultant at IBM Global Business Services and held graduate level internships at the Blue Cross and Blue Shield Association and the Congressional Budget Office.
 She holds a B.S. from Bates College and an M.P.P. from the Georgetown McCourt School of Public Policy.